Google’s May Algorithm update is a Game Changer!

 One of the most effective website design these days is using growth-driven design.
 Growth-driven design is an approach to website design and maintenance that succeeds in minimizing the risks of traditional web design.
-This systematic approach shortens the time to launch by employing real data, and continuous learning and improvement.
+So is traditional web design broken?
+We believe so.

 The Growth-Driven Design methodology has three major stages: the strategy, the launch pad, and continuous improvement.